-With that being said, if you are already taking medication do not stop taking an existing prescription without talking to a doctor first.
+With that being said, if you are already taking medication, do not stop taking it without talking to a doctor first.
 You may need to taper off instead of just stopping abruptly.

 To treat hormonal acne, look into Exposed Skincare.
 We offer Basic, Expanded, and Ultimate Kits that use a delicate balance of soothing and acne-fighting ingredients.
 Gentle Exposed products can keep your skin healthy and nourished as part of a comprehensive acne treatment approach.

 Can birth control pills cause or worsen acne?

 Those who decide to start on birth control as an acne treatment despite the potential side effects, should be aware that birth control is not a quick fix.
 Your skin might even take a turn for the worse before finally improving after about six months.